W3Meyrick/scripts/update_artifactory.md

         fi
     done

-    # Show a summary of changes before proceeding
+    # Show a summary of planned changes before proceeding
     echo "Summary of planned changes for $REPO:" for OLD_URL in "${!URL_MAP[@]}"; do
         echo "  - Replace: $OLD_URL"